Emergencies can be stressful and emotional events. Thinking ahead is crucial for protecting your loved ones and assets.

 Power outages can occur during days of extreme heat or cold.
 If your supply is interrupted, contact 13 17 99 or visit Energy Safe Victoria to see if you need to enact your plan.

-Council does not look after power supply issues.
+We do not look after power supply issues.

 For visitors